nnadeau/academic-kickstart/content/post/2020/8/evaluating-twitter-with-plumes/index.md

 ![png](index_files/index_22_0.png)

-Right away, we can see that the majority of outliers fall below the TFF line.
+Right away, we can see that the majority of outliers fall below a TFF ratio of 1.
-Below the line, people have many more followers than friends (e.g., celebrities, popular people).
+Below TFF=1, people have many more followers than friends (e.g., celebrities, popular people).
-Above the line, you follow a lot of people, but people don't follow you back (e.g., up-and-comers, bots).
+Above TFF=1, you follow a lot of people, but people don't follow you back (e.g., up-and-comers, bots).

 So who should I follow?
 Let's look at who I've interacted with in the past.